Chris35Wills/Chris35Wills.github.io/index.md

 Following work as a glaciology researcher over the past few years, I am now working at the British Geological Survey.
 I’ve a keen interest in geospatial problem solving and environmental spatio-temporal relationships.
 Check out my [blog](../blog) for information on current geo-related solutions as well as tips and tricks relating to on-going code development.

-*All views expressed on this website are my own*
+*All views expressed on this website are my own.*

 **Past projects include:**